NewAlexandria/leadership_readme/docs-best-practices.md

 > Don’t hesitate in deciding where to create new files in the team share. __Organization can come later, if it inhibits your workflow.__  Ask for help or feedback.

+### Naming

+* Use folders that match the name of your department, team, or project / epic.
+* Avoid duplicating files and giving the name suffixes like “_09-21” or other dates.
+Cloud files maintaina. history of edits that you can go back to any time.

 ## Google Team Drives